ZeroPoint095/CargoDash/readme.md

 ```
 ## Extending CargoDash Communication Possibilities

+For now CargoDash is only able to work with CanOpen but it has potential to work with more communication protocols.
+If you want to add a communication protocol for CargoDash you should add a new interpreter and listener that is following your protocol.
+You can easily create a new listener class which uses the same methods as the abstract listener class.
+The same goes for the interpreter.

 ## Adding Nodes
 At CargoDash we already implemented certain standard nodes that exists in a vehicle such as SteeringNode, temperatureNode and more.
 But if you want to add a custom node you can add it by changing some files.
 You can do this like the changes described below for the LidarNode.